This site examines the negative events increasingly happening in our world.

 China continues its march toward world domination and the emergence of the Corona virus is just another battleground.
 Xi Jinping and the CCP have no interest in ethics or real diplomacy.
 They are only interested in power and money.
 Any reasonable actions they have performed are generally the result of their having been compelled to take such, again by the exercise of power (economic or other) on the part of others.

-is well known by now.
+The spat between the Australian government and that of China’s CCP is well known by now.
 However, it is only recently that Australia’s PM, Scott Morrison, announced that Australia would grant students from Hong Kong a five-year extension to their visas in the wake of China’s new national security law.
 In addition, Australia is considering granting humanitarian visas for those pro-democracy leaders who are now in serious danger.

-Scott Morrison PM
+Scott Morrison PMXi Jinping

 Unsurprisingly, the government of Xi Jinping is less than happy with this.
 While commenting on Scott Morrison’s announcement, federal Labor senator, Penny Wong stated that this move couldn’t compare with the late Bob Hawke’s sudden granting of permanent residence visas to Chinese students who were in Australia in 1989 at the time of the Tien amin Square massacre.